 Is the research method and plan adequate and appropriate to achieve the student's expected goals?

 Does the student have the language and/or technical skills to carry out the proposed research?

 Is the budget clear, adequate, reasonable, and justified?

-Applicants will receive award or rejection notices 4-6 weeks after the deadline via email.
+Applicants will receive funding decision notifications 4-6 weeks after the deadline via email.

-If you receive this award, you will be required to submit several interim and one final report at the end of your project using the Center for Global Initiative’s Online Reporting System.
+Award recipients will be required to submit a final report at the end of the project using the Center for Global Initiative’s Online Reporting System.
 This system collects narratives and data about funded projects to enable the Center to determine whether its programmatic purposes are being met.
-In addition, several other research and service requirements will need to be met.
-The full requirements will be presented to you before you formally accept your award and receive the funds.
+A summary of award requirements will be presented to award recipients before funds are disbursed.

 Please write your proposal so that it is understandable to a broad audience of researchers.